lexisbil1/aws-secure-vpc-networking/docs/vpc.md

 # VPC Configuration Documentation

 Detailed technical reference for the VPC deployed in this project thus CIDR allocation, subnets, gateways, route tables, and configuration steps.
-See [README.md](./README.md) for the project overview and architecture diagram.
+[README](https://github.com/lexisbil1/aws-secure-vpc-networking/blob/main/README.md) for the project overview and architecture diagram.

 ---